What’s New?

 1. How it works?

 The Fluid Flux simulation implementation is based on the Shallow Water Equations (SWE) solver.
 The algorithm was published by Matthias Müller in “Real-time Simulation of Large Bodies of Water with Small Scale Details”.
 Simulation is calculated on heightfield mesh, meaning all obstacles are rendered to heightmap using top-down projection.
 Fluid flows in X and Y directions between cells of the grid that describes the volume of water.
 Forces that move fluid are calculated based on the difference in ground + water height in neighboring cells.
+The coastline system uses the signed distance field to describe the edge intersection of water with the ground and renders animated wave profiles based on wave movement.

 2. Can I use Fluid Flux in my game if I purchase it?